 I have an idea for a new group.
 What should I do to get official status?

-See Jason Belk, Assistant Dean for Student Affairs.
+See Josh Black, Assistant Dean for Student Affairs.
 He will give you information on the requirements for approval by the DBA.

 Beyond the Classroom

 Who do I tell if I have a complaint about a student, employee, or faculty member?

 If you are unsure about the most appropriate contact for a complaint, you may discuss it with someone in the Office of Student Affairs.

 How much am I allowed to work while I'm in law school?